How long does a balance transfer take?

 A balance transfer could take up to six weeks to appear in the account you’re transferring the balance to, depending on your card issuer.

 While many issuers can complete the process within a week, it’s not a “set it and forget it” kind of situation.
 You can check your accounts to see when the transfer processes.
-Make sure you continue to make at least the minimum payment on the card you transferred the balance from on time so that you don’t get slapped with a late fee.
+Make sure you continue to make at least the minimum payment on time on the card you transferred the balance from so that you don’t get slapped with a late fee.

 To help you better understand what to expect, we’ve put together a list of some credit card issuers and how long they say it can take to process a balance transfer.
 We’ve also got some tips on what to do if your transfer still hasn’t been credited to your old account.